Landworkers' Alliance

 The organisation has been critical of the Department for Environment, Food and Rural Affairs (Defra), saying that Defra is preferential to Corporate farming and Agribusiness.
 On 17 April 2014, the LWA held a protest outside the headquarters of Defra.
 In June, the LWA welcomed the dismissal of Owen Paterson as Environment Secretary.

 In February 2014, The Economist hosted a summit regarding food insecurity in Africa.
 Only one farmer was permitted to attend the event and representatives of LWA were excluded as none of them could afford the high entry fee.

 The LWA supports land reform to hinder and regulate large estates.
 In July 2024, the LWA held a protest against Discovery Land Company's purchase of the 8,000-acre Taymouth Castle estate to turn it into a luxury resort, and advocate for stronger regulations on large estates.
-The LWA said the Land Reform (Scotland) Bill going though the Scottish Parliament was not enough to curb large estates and protect the interest of locals against the "super rich".
+The LWA said the Land Reform (Scotland) Bill going through the Scottish Parliament was not enough to curb large estates and protect the interest of locals against the "super rich".